 This doesn’t mean you shouldn’t invest in a few pieces of equipment to help this process.

-A white noise machine, or even soothing sounds can make the difference between a sleepy baby and a wailing newborn.
+A white noise machine or soothing sounds can make a difference.
+Do you want a sleepy baby or a wailing newborn?

-You camera equipment is only important in capturing the little one.
-Aslong as you can change lenses and shoot in raw format, you can use anything.
+Your camera equipment is only important in capturing the little one.
+As long as you can change lenses and shoot in raw format, you can use anything.

 Your creativity and editing skills are what makes the image stunning.

-Running a newborn photography business is a great way to photograph your favourite subject, and of course, challenge yourself.
+Running a newborn photography business is a great way to photograph your favorite subject.
+It’s also a great way to challenge yourself.

-Research and invest in lighting equipment to ensure amazing image quality and that soft, ambient light.
+Research and invest in lighting equipment.
+This will ensure amazing image quality from that soft, ambient light.

-Natural light is also a great source for newborn photography as it adds a warm, fuzzy tone.
+Natural light is also a great source for newborn portraiture as it adds a warm, fuzzy tone.

 Read the rest of our tips and advice for creating the best work, keeping mummy and daddy happy.

-DSLRs are perfect for newborn photography, as they can shoot in raw, allow for lens changing and have a high ISO range.
+DSLRs are perfect for newborn photography.
+They can shoot in raw, allow for lens changing and have a high ISO range.

-Read the article here on all the different camera systems, and how they will benefit your newborn photography.
+Read the article here on all the different camera systems.
+And how they will benefit your newborn portraiture.